joaogsribeiro/Desafio_ZettaLab2025/README.md

 ## 📝 Licença

 Este projeto é distribuído sob a Licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes (se você adicionar um).
+Veja o arquivo `LICENSE` para mais detalhes.

 ---